-- Promotion of the Statewide initiative "Who's for cats" program on Council's website and in local newspapers to raise awareness within the Community. - Conduct cat specific education programs through the local media, promoting identification, registration and de-sexing. - Conduct annual 'cat audits' within the community to ascertain the level of 'owned' cats.
+- Promotion of the Statewide initiative Responsible Cat Ownership program on Council's website and in local newspapers to raise awareness within the Community. - Conduct cat specific education programs through Councils Communication Plan, promoting identification, registration and de-sexing. - Conduct annual 'cat audits' within the community to ascertain the level of 'owned' cats.
 This is carried out in conjunction with the door-to-door registration compliance checks.

-- Promotion of the "Who's for cats" program. - Provision of cat traps to assist in the trapping of trespassing and problem cats. - Implementation of targeted cat trapping programs. - Implement requirements for registration of cats. - Conduct annual 'cat audits' within the community to ascertain the level of 'owned' cats.
+- Promotion of the Responsible Cat Ownership program. - Provision of cat traps to assist in the trapping of trespassing and problem cats. - Implementation of targeted cat trapping programs. - Implement requirements for registration of cats. - Conduct annual 'cat audits' within the community to ascertain the level of 'owned' cats.